Gregory Dobash, MD

 Jonathan Trager, DO

-After graduating from Philadelphia College of Osteopathic Medicine and completing his Emergency Medicine residency at Temple University Hospital, he then completed a fellowship in Critical Care at Cooper University Hospital and has been board certified since 2013.
+Jonathan Trager was born in Montreal, Canada and completed medical school at the Philadelphia College of Osteopathic Medicine in 2009.
+He finished a residency in Emergency Medicine at Temple University Hospital in 2012 and has been board certified since 2013.
+He completed a fellowship in Critical Care at Cooper University Hospital in 2014.
 He is credentialed in ED ultrasound and is currently operating as medical critical care faculty for both the Emergency Department and Medical Critical Care Unit at St. Luke’s Hospital in Bethlehem, PA.
 He has been involved in EMS since 1995 as an EMT and paramedic.
 He currently is the medical director for Lehigh University EMS and St. Luke's Emergency and Transport Service and Critical Care Transport.
 He is a member and Chairman of the PA State Critical Care Transport committee.

 Bill Gibbons, DO, FAWM